Pinder, Semien and Olson homer as A’s beat Cardinals 7-3

+ST. LOUIS (AP) — After a tough eight-game stretch, Chad Pinder is starting to find his hitting stroke.

-ST. LOUIS (AP) — Chad Pinder and Marcus Semien homered in a six-run fifth inning, and the Oakland Athletics rallied to beat the St. Louis Cardinals 7-3 Tuesday night.
+Pinder and Marcus Semien homered in a six-run fifth inning, and the Oakland Athletics rallied to beat the St. Louis Cardinals 7-3 Tuesday night.

+Pinder had three hits Sunday to end a 3-for-23 slump, and kept it going against the Cardinals.

+“I was just trying to keep the momentum, not trying to do too much,” Pinder said.
+“I just tried to keep that same approach especially during batting practice today.”

 Matt Olson also went deep to help Oakland win for the sixth time in eight games.

-Tha A’s, who had totaled nine runs over their last three games, overcame a 3-1 deficit with the big fifth inning to knock out Cardinals starter Jack FLaherty (4-5).
+Tha A’s, who had totaled nine runs over their last three games, overcame a 3-1 deficit with the big fifth inning to knock out Cardinals starter Jack Flaherty (4-5).

+“He had inconsistent command,” St. Louis manager Mike Shildt about Flaherty.
+“A couple of homers and balls that found holes and balls that were hit hard and it become a big inning.”

 Josh Phegley opened the inning with a ground-rule double, and Pinder homered to left to tie the score.

+“Honestly I went up with the mindset to get a pitch just to move (the runner) over to third, not to do too much,” Pinder said.
+“The first pitch he threw me was a four-seamer and it had a little cut and I was trying to get my timing there and he ended up throwing pretty much the same exact pitch the next pitch and I was able to put a good swing on it. “

 Semien followed with his shot to center to put Oakland ahead 4-3.
-The A’s scored three more runs on three singles — including Stephen Pisciotty’s run-scoring hit — and pinch-hitter Khris Davis’ two-run double off reliever John Brebbia.
+The A’s scored three more runs on three singles — including Stephen Piscotty’s run-scoring hit — and pinch-hitter Khris Davis’ two-run double off reliever John Brebbia.

+“I wasn’t able to execute,” Flaherty said.
+“The ball to Pinder, he just put a good swing on it.
+It got Semien down 0-2 and threw a really bad pitch.
+I battled with Piscotty and he battled and put a good swing on it.
+You make mistakes and they found holes.”

 Flaherty gave up a season-high seven runs and nine hits and a walk in 4 2/3 innings.
-He gave up three homers to raise his total to nine allowed in five June starts.
+He gave up three homers to raise his total to nine allowed in five winless June starts.
 Overall, Flaherty has given up 18 homers in 16 starts this season.

+Flaherty has given up five leads of two or more runs this season.

 J.B.
 Wendelken (1-1) picked up his first MLB victory after spending time with Oakland in parts of three seasons.
 He got the final two outs of the fourth inning and was lifted for a pinch-hitter in the bottom of the fifth.